computational-psychology/hrl/README.md

 transfered to a lab computer with scientific hardware as required.

-The most important component to achieving HRL's full functionality is a DATAPixx digital to analogue converter.
-With an appropriate analogue monitor, a DATAPixx box can convert digital signals into 16 bit luminance values.
+The most important component to achieving HRL's full functionality is a DATAPixx device or ViewPixx device.
+The first version of HRL was designed to work with an CRT analogue monitor, so that the DATAPixx box could use the full 16-bit resolution by converting digital signals into 16 bit luminance values.
+In the current version we have also adapted HRL to work with the newest ViewPixx LCD monitor, which also allows achromatic 16-bit luminance presentation.
-Datapixx also includes functionality for high precision temporal control.
+ViewPixx and Datapixx also includes functionality for high precision temporal control.

 Another component of HRL is that it is designed to work with certain luminance measurement devices.
 HRL comes with a suite of calibration scripts designed to help tune scientific hardware using these measurement devices.

-Our lab also makes use of the EyeLink 1000 Desktop Mount in parallel with HRL.
-We currently have alpha scripts implementing our desired scenarios, and we will publish them when they have been thoroughly tested.

 ## Installation ##

-HRL is a full Python(3) package, and can be installed using pip or conda.
+HRL is a full Python 3 package, and can be installed using pip or conda.
-It is not (yet) on PyPI, so
-first clone the repository via
+It is not (yet) on PyPI, so first clone the repository via

 ```
 git clone https://github.com/computational-psychology/hrl